babylonchain/babylonchain.github.io/docs/user-guides/btc-timestamping-testnet/setup-node.md

 :::

+## 0. System Requirements

+This system spec has been tested by validators and found to be comfortable:

+- Quad Core or larger AMD or Intel (amd64) CPU
+- 32GB RAM
+- 1TB NVMe Storage
+- 100MBps bidirectional internet connection

+You can run Babylon on lower-spec hardware for each component, but you may find that it is not highly performant or prone to crashing.

 ## 1. Initialize the Node Directory

 First, initialize a node configuration directory under `~/.babylond`.
 The `$NODENAME` variable specifies the name you aim to give your node.

 ```console
 babylond init $NODENAME --chain-id bbn-test-2
 ```

 Then, retrieve the genesis file and place it in the node directory:

 ```console
 wget https://github.com/babylonchain/networks/raw/main/bbn-test-2/genesis.tar.bz2
 tar -xjf genesis.tar.bz2 && rm genesis.tar.bz2